meeshkan/worlds-greatest-website/blog/2020-03-27-typeddict-vs-dataclasses.md

 In [Meeshkan](https://github.com/meeshkan/meeshkan), we work with union types all the time in [OpenAPI](https://www.openapis.org/).
 For example, most object specifications can be a `Schema` _or_ a `Reference` to a schema.
 All over our codebase, you'll see `isinstance(r, Reference)` to make this distinction.

-`TypedDict` doesn't work with `isinstance`, and for good reason.
+`TypedDict` doesn't work with `isinstance` - and for good reason.
 Under the hood, `isinistance` looks up the class name of the Python object.
 That's a very fast operation.
 With duck typing, you'd have to inspect the whole object to see if "it's a duck."
 While this is fast for small objects, it is too slow for large objects like OpenAPI specifications.
 The `isinstance` pattern has sped up our code _a lot_.

+<a name="validation"></a>

 ### Validation